Nhanderu/dois-mil/README.md

 ## Run

 For now, you'll need to use `cargo run` to execute it.
-You can also change the grid size, if you're feeling daring with `cargo run <grid size>`.
+You can also change the grid size, if you're feeling daring, with `cargo run <grid size>`.

 ## To-do